 - December, 2004 — Clarke Society Newsletter — First Book on Clarke Censored by her Estate.
 (PDF)

-- July 16, 2004 — Article from The Chronicle of Higher Education — “Silent Treatment: A Copyright Battle kills and Anthology of Essays about the Composer Rebecca Clarke.” (link to Chronicle site)
+- July 16, 2004 — Article from The Chronicle of Higher Education — “Silent Treatment: A Copyright Battle kills and Anthology of Essays about the Composer Rebecca Clarke.” (link to Chronicle site).
+HERE is an archived version with no sign-in needed.

 - Silencing Music Through Copyright Law: the Case of Rebecca Clarke.
 Commentary by Liane Curtis, on the Free Expression Policy Project (FEPP) website (archived).
 Sept.
 12, 2009.